Hustra03/EncronaExamensarbete/encrona-simulator/SimulatorDescription.md

 ## GUI

 This will store the classes related to the simulator GUI (Graphic User Interface), with this using the Swing library to implement a basic user interface to allow a user of the simulator to specify relevant parameters for the simulation, and to view the simulation results in a more user-friendly manner (when compared with the raw output generated for use by the real time estimation system).

-## Modifiers

-Modifier classes represent the part of the system that impacts another part, specifically one or more components.

-Their common values and those common methods whose implementation is static are are defined in the abstract class modifierAbstract.
-The methods whose implementation varies is defined in the interface modifierAbstract.

-Each modifier will implement the 'modify' function, which will accept a value of a specific data type and then return a value of that same data type, with the details being implementation specific.